FAQs

 You can purchase handwoven Sardinian textiles in one of several ways:

-- Come to a Trunk Show or pop-up shop: I am arranging trunk shows and pop-up shops where curated collections of textiles will be available for purchase to those who come to the events.
-Some of these events will be virtual!
+• Come to a Trunk Show or pop-up shop: I arrange trunk shows and pop-up shops where curated collections of textiles are available for purchase to those who come to the events.
 Please check the News and Events area and the page Trunk Shows and Exhibits.

 Does Sardinian Arts maintain an inventory of items for sale?

-I do not maintain an inventory of items for sale.
-You can contact me or the weavers directly (their contact info is on the Artist pages) to discuss purchasing a handwoven textile the weaver has in her studio.
-When there is a specific event such as a trunk show or gallery exhibit, I bring handwoven textiles, which may be purchased.
+I generally match you with a textile that a weaver has in her studio that fits your collection, aesthetic, and needs.
+I may occasionally sell pieces from my personal if they seem to be a fit for a specific collectors.
+Please contact me to discuss what you seek.
+You can also contact the weavers directly (their contact info is on the Artist pages) to discuss purchasing a handwoven textile the weaver has in her studio directly with the weaver.
+When there is a specific event such as a trunk show or gallery exhibit, I offer a wider selection of handwoven textiles for purchase.

 Why can’t I buy your textiles directly online?